 Xenia Pestova is a pianist living and working in the wilderness of North Wales.

-Alvin Lucier, Clinton MacCallum, Concert, Eva Reiter, Ictus, Jean-Luc Fafchamps, Jean-Luc Plouvier, Jennifer Walshe, John Cage, Kurt Schwitters, liquid room, Luxembourg, michael Schmid
+Alvin Lucier, Clinton MacCallum, Concerts, Eva Reiter, Ictus, Jean-Luc Fafchamps, Jean-Luc Plouvier, Jennifer Walshe, John Cage, Kurt Schwitters, liquid room, Luxembourg, michael Schmid